pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 ## Barriers to contribute to open source

-There are many barriers for contributors, including:
+While sprints are a great way to engage the community in supporting an organization's (or a project's) mission, there are many barriers for contributors to consider.

+These barriers include:

 * Time to contribute.
 * Skills to contribute.